Safety Guards & Handrails

-For walking areas on work platform lifts, the platform is constructed with tread-plate or by applying a slip-resistant paint finish to prevent slipping.
+Platforms are constructed with a tread-plate or by applying a slip-resistant paint finish.

-Standard on hydraulic lift systems.
-Hydraulic velocity fuses completely stop lifts in the unlikely event of uncontrolled descent due to sudden hose rupture.
+Hydraulic Velocity Fuses completely stop lifts in the unlikely event of uncontrolled descent due to sudden hose rupture.

 Travel Limit Switch

-More commonly used on heavier capacity lifts like our Titan lifts.
-This valve uses the hydraulic system to stop the up travel of the lift when either the scissor leg or a bar comes in contact with this valves plunger thus shutting off the fluid to the cylinders stopping the upward motion.
+This valve uses the hydraulic system to stop the up travel of the lift and shut off the fluid to the cylinders.

-A photo-eye sensor uses a beam of light to detect the presence of an object and stops the lift from any further movement until the object is removed and lift controls are pressed again.
+A photo-eye sensor uses a beam of light to detect the presence of an object and stop the lift from any further movement.

 Safety Enclosure System

-Gates or enclosure panels that prevent personnel in the lift operating zone and keeps them from being beneath the lift when the operator initiates downward movement of the lift.
+Gates or enclosure panels prevent personnel in the lift operating zone and keeps them from being beneath the lift.